pd-externals/flite/README.md

 - libflite >= v1.1

-    The 'libflite' library by Alan W Black and Keven A. Lenzo is required to build the PD 'flite' external.
+    The 'libflite' library by Alan W Black and Keven A. Lenzo is required to build the Pd 'flite' external.
     It is available from http://cmuflite.org.

     You may want to apply the patch 'libflite-noaudio.patch'